 cold water in a hurry...
 (This isn't a problem in the popular spot pictured,

 because the hot stream mixes with a cold one, right here.)

 This spot is just off SH 5, quite near the Waiotapu Information Centre

 Between Rotorua and Taupo, in the middle of the North Island, are several hot pools and streams, which are not (yet!) commercialised.
 This means that if you're there first you can set the dress code.
 (If textiles are already there, it may pay to ask.)

 A little bit of Paradise, 1 km north of the Rotota Sun Club

 In the middle of the North Island is Lake Taupo.
-Only about 11 km northwest from the town centre, you get to this bay through Acacia Bay plus a drive of 8 km to the end of the road behind the beach.
+Only a total of about 16 km northwest from the town centre, you can get to this bay through Acacia Bay, plus a drive of 8 km to the end of the road behind the beach.
 (Or come down about 40 Km from the Rotota Club.)